Homebound Placement during the Pandemic

-Normally, I’m against homebound IEP placement for most students.
-After all, it is one of the most restrictive placement options.
-And, it often gets used and abused and IEP students are placed in this “no man’s land” and fall off the radar and get greatly reduced services.
+It often gets used and abused, and IEP students are placed in this “no man’s land” and fall off the radar and get greatly reduced services.

-So, for the purposes of this post, it makes many assumptions.
+For the purposes of this post, it makes many assumptions.

-- Your child has an IEP and has a placement other than homebound and that is what you want right now.
+- Your child has an IEP and has a placement other than homebound, and that is what you want right now.

-Whew!
-Ok, still with me?
-So at the end of all of that, what you’re asking for is an IEP Placement Change.
-However, this one feels more urgent than other placement changes because there is more at stake than just a lack of progress or IEP regression.
-So, you want a good strategy in place with a strongly worded letter.
+However, this one feels more urgent than other placement changes because often there is more at stake than a lack of progress or IEP regression.

 What you need to prove is this: